Doto rosacea

 Doto rosacea is a species of sea slug, a nudibranch, a marine gastropod mollusc in the family Dotidae.

 Distribution

 This species was described from Sagami Bay, Japan.

 Description

 The body of this nudibranch is mottled with rose-pink on a pale pink background with clusters of white dots along the middle of the back.
 The cerata have elongate tubercles and are also rose-pink in colour.

+Ecology

-EcologyDoto rosacea feeds on a hydroid, probably family Aglaopheniidae.
+Doto rosacea feeds on a hydroid, probably family Aglaopheniidae.